borealis-agency/next-starter/template/README.md

 npm run dev
 ```

-> This will install npm dependencies if needed.
-No need to manually install them.
+> This will automatically install npm dependencies and start the development server.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-Run this first and check it out, then go through the rest of this documentation.

 ## Documentation